trankyy/trankyy/README.md

 - im bisexual yeah..◝ female!
 - ⌜love listen to music!1!! - from in vietnam⌝
 - a bit shy when first meet - longer funny..⁎
-- bitrhday is january 14!!
+- birthday is january 14!!
 <!--- ⏖ int c+h,DNTUF - loves friends*..
 ˖𓍢ִ໋⋆ roblox,pt more idk, pookie? idk-